SEARCH WITH THE PROGRAM FINDER

 El Penedès is one of Spain’s richest regions both in historical and gastronomical terms.
 Sant Sadurní d’Anoia is the center of production of cava (sparkling wine).
 You will discover a place of stunning beauty and culture in a vineyard built by “Modernista” architects.
 Calçotada is an annual gastronomical celebration held only in Winter time.
 It’s grilled green onion dipped in romesco sauce.

-Girona is a jewel of culture and history acquired over 2.000 years.
+Girona is a jewel of culture and history acquired over 2.000years.
 The medieval town is surrounded by a magnificent wall which is preserved almost in its entirety.
-The Jewish quarter, known as the “Call”, spreads out in a maze of small, narrow and often steeply sloping streets.
-Besalú was a meeting place of different cultures, which have enriched the heritage of the town.
-It is a small and picturesque village with great architectural value.
+The Jewish quarter, known as the “Call”, spreads out in a maze of small, narrow, and often steeply sloping streets.
+After the historical visit, we will stop in Costa Brava to discover the beauty of the Mediterranean sea.

 TOTAL CREDITS - 12-15 credits per semester